theNewDynamic/thenewdynamic.com/content/en/article/hyper-local-websites.md

 ---
-title: "What is a Hyper Local Website?"
+title: "What is a Hyperlocal Website?"
 date: 2020-05-01T20:32:27.000Z
 description: >-
   Meet your audience from anywhere they are